Aider-AI/aider/docs/ctags.md

   - GPT can see variables, classes, methods and function signatures from everywhere in the repo.
 This alone may give it enough context to solve many tasks.
 For example, it can probably figure out how to use the API exported from a module just based on the details shown in the map.
   - If it needs to see more code, GPT can use the map to figure out by itself which files it needs to look at.
 GPT will then ask to see these specific files, and `aider` will automatically add them to the chat context (with user approval).

-Of course, for large repositories, even just their map might be too large for the context window.
+Of course, for large repositories even just the map might be too large for the context window.
 However, this mapping approach opens up the ability to collaborate with GPT-4 on larger codebases than previous methods.
 It also reduces the need to manually curate which files to